-This page provides a step-by-step guide of how to create an advanced pivot table in Excel.

-This page provides a step-by-step guide of how to create an advanced pivot table in current versions of Excel (2007 and later).
+Note that the directions on this page apply to current versions of Excel (2007 and later).
 If you have an earlier version of Excel, go to the page on how to create an advanced pivot table in Excel 2003.

 |1||Date||Invoice Ref||Amount||Sales Rep.||Region|

 There is also an option asking where you want the Pivot Table to be placed.
-This allows you to specify a worksheet in which to place the pivot table.
-If you are not sure, select the option 'New worksheet'.
+This allows you to place your pivot table in a specified worksheet.
+Otherwise, select the default option New worksheet.

-You will now be presented with an empty Pivot Table, and a window entitled 'PivotTable Field List' (or 'PivotTable Fields', depending on your version of Excel).
-This list contains the data fields for your Pivot Table.
-Note that these are the headers from your data spreadsheet.
+You will now be presented with an empty Pivot Table, and the 'Pivot Table Field List' task pane, which contains several data fields.
+Note that these are the headers from your initial data spreadsheet.

 We want the Pivot Table to show the sums of the sales figures for each month, broken down by region and sales rep.

-Therefore, from the 'Pivot Table Field List':
+Therefore, from the 'Pivot Table Field List' task pane:

 For example, in the pivot table above, you could view just the data for the North sales region or just the data for the South sales region.